 When the next week starts, simply wipe your old weekly meal plan clean and start fresh with another well-planned and organised week of dinners.

 - Nearly every family has after school activities during the week.
 Organise your menu around the activities knowing you can start dinner throughout the day to have it ready in time when you get home (I love my slow cooker), or perhaps an easy meal is required on these nights.

-- Have a look through the grocery junk mail and plan your meals around the meats and veg that are on special, this will help reduce your grocery bill.
+- Have a look through the grocery junk mail and plan your meals around the meat and veg that are on special, this will help reduce your grocery bill.

-- Perhaps you may cook up a double batch and you have left overs for the next day, don’t forget to include this in your planner.
+- Perhaps you may cook up a double batch and have left overs the next day.
+Don’t forget to include this in your planner.

 - Now complete the planner with meals you would like to cook.
 Don’t forget you can get some great meal ideas HERE from my blog.
 I post my week of meals each Monday.